Considering your requirements

 The landlord is normally responsible for both the maintenance and ground rent charges.

-The tenant should leave the house in a clean and tidy condition at the end of the tenancy.
-The garden should also be left in neat order according to the season of the year.
+At the end of the tenancy, the tenant should leave the property, its contents and garden, in at least the same clean and tidy state or condition as they were at commencement of the tenancy.
+The garden should be left in neat order according to the time of year.
 If this is not the case, then the tenant is liable to deductions from their deposit to cover cleaning and gardening costs.
 All dilapidations and associated costs will be agreed at the end of the tenancy.

 The lease allows us to carry out inspections of the property to ensure that it is being kept in the manner laid down in the tenancy agreement.
 Our experience shows that some properties need to be inspected more frequently than others, however on average they are carried out every three months.
 Our management visits will include investigation of defects, which come to our notice or are clearly and adequately brought to our attention by the tenant.
 We will write informing you when these inspections are likely to take place.